pircbotx/pircbotx/README.md

+**January 2016** PircBotX 2.1 is finally released!

-**June 2015 NEWS:** We've moved from Google Code!
+**June 2015** We've moved from Google Code!
 [Issues, wiki, javadocs, and git mirror are on GitHub](https://github.com/TheLQ/PircBotX).
 [Mercurial mirror is on BitBucket](http://bitbucket.org/TheLQ/pircbotx)

-[Current Version: 2.0.1](https://github.com/TheLQ/pircbotx/wiki/Downloads) - See [Migration Guide to 2.x](https://github.com/TheLQ/pircbotx/wiki/MigrationGuide2) and [ChangeLog](https://github.com/TheLQ/pircbotx/wiki/ChangeLog#201---december-3rd-2013) for more information
+[Current Version: 2.1](https://github.com/TheLQ/pircbotx/wiki/Downloads) - See [Migration Guide to 2.x](https://github.com/TheLQ/pircbotx/wiki/MigrationGuide2) and [ChangeLog](https://github.com/TheLQ/pircbotx/wiki/ChangeLog#21---january-24-2016) for more information

 **PircBotX** is a powerful and flexible Java IRC library forked from the popular PircBot framework, bringing many new up-to-date features and bug fixes in an official alternative distribution.